liballeg/allegro5/README_msvc.txt

 ====================

 If you build Allegro as a shared library (the default), the example programs will probably not run as-is, because they cannot find the Allegro DLLs.
+You may:

-The only solution I know of is to manually copy the Allegro DLLs into the Build/examples directory where they will be found when the example is run.
+- manually copy the Allegro DLLs into the Build/examples directory where they will be found when the example is run; or

+- build the INSTALL project, which copies the library files into the MSVC search path (%VCINSTALLDIR%\bin).
+You may not want to make a mess in there.

-A more drastic solution is to copy them into your C:\WINDOWS\SYSTEM32 directory, but most people prefer not to make a mess in that directory.
+- The most drastic solution is to copy them into your C:\WINDOWS\SYSTEM32 directory, but most people prefer not to make a mess in that directory.

 By default, Allegro will load FLAC and Ogg Vorbis DLLs at runtime.
 If it cannot find them, FLAC and Vorbis file format support will be disabled.